How to Order Furniture

 Coordinating large projects should be routed to a project manager from Facilities and Planning, well in advance of installation.
 Changes made the day of installation will incur additional costs and delays.

-There are legal (CAL 117, ADA) and college standards (sustainability).
+There are legal (CAL 117, ADA, prevailing wage, DIR) and college standards (sustainability).

-The area where the installation will occur must be accessible to workmen during normal business hours.
+The area where the installation will occur must be accessible to installers during normal business hours.
 Contract pricing does not include nights or weekends.

 All old furniture must be cleared from the area.
 Some moving assistance may be available from Buildings and Grounds, if scheduled in advance via a Work Order.
 Otherwise, movers should be scheduled and paid for separately from departmental funds.